 Data collection and evaluation activities are necessary to document the required performance measures and ensure projects meet intended goals related to improved outcomes for child and youth victims of human trafficking.
-Under this program, each Category 1 application must allocate a minimum of 2 percent of their total project budget to collect data on the performance measures of this grant.
-A Plan for Evaluation and Data Collection for this Solicitation's Measurable Performance Measures should be submitted as one separate component to the application.
+A Plan for Evaluation and Data Collection for this Solicitation's Performance Measures should be submitted as one separate component to the application.
 For more information about what should be included in the Plan, please refer to page 19.